 While researching at Oxford, Vince developed a new response to the problem of evil.
-This response is discussed in Vince’s Philosophia Christi article, “Non-Identity Theodicy,” and in Vince and Ravi Zacharias’s book, Why Suffering?: Finding Meaning and Comfort When Life Doesn’t Make Sense.
+This response is discussed in Vince’s Philosophia Christi article, “Non-Identity Theodicy,” and in Vince’s and Ravi Zacharias’s book, Why Suffering?: Finding Meaning and Comfort When Life Doesn’t Make Sense.
 In 2017, Vince and Ravi released a second co-authored book, Jesus Among Secular Gods: The Countercultural Claims of Christ.
 For his work on Søren Kierkegaard, Inter-Varsity Press and Tyndale House awarded Vince the title IVP Young Philosopher of Religion of the Year 2013.

-In addition to his focus on biblical and philosophical questions, Vince has strong interests in the topics of leadership, theology of work, and reconciliation, as well as in the intersection of faith and sport.
+In addition to his focus on biblical and philosophical questions, Vince has strong interests in the topics of leadership, contemporary culture, theology of work, and reconciliation, as well as in the intersection of faith and sport.
 He played varsity soccer at Princeton, was a “double Blue” at Oxford (competing for the university in soccer and boxing), and has traveled with Athletes in Action mission teams to four continents.
 While teaching at Princeton, Vince served as Faculty Director of the Athletes in Action ministry on campus.

 "Some think the problem of suffering should push us away from God.
 For me, it’s precisely because I feel the problem of suffering so severely that I am led to trust a God who can do something about it."